 While this charging system works great for a foyer with a table, not all homes have space for a table.
 So, below are other creative ways to hide chargers in your home.

 This breadbox from Amazon has a drawer for a bread knife.
 Cool right?
-Use some Styrofoam and create a divided platform to hold all the electronic devices would work great.
-Drill a how for the electrical strip and store it in the back of the bread box.
+Using Styrofoam and creating a divided platform to hold all the electronic devices would work great.
+Drill a hole for the electrical strip and store it in the back of the bread box.